iarp/django-pdf-overlay/docs/installation.rst

     ./manage.py migrate

-Start your server and then head to the Django PDF Filler admin area (e.g. http://127.0.0.1:8000/django-pdf-filler/)
+Start your server and then head to the Django PDF Overlay admin area (e.g. http://127.0.0.1:8000/django-pdf-overlay/)

-Django PDF Filler Admin uses built-in django permissions, superusers will always have full access, everyone else will require permissions.
+Django PDF Overlay Admin uses built-in django permissions, superusers will always have full access, everyone else will require permissions.

 Create a new group called `PDF Editors` and add the wanted Permissions for